platejoy/omniauth-nokia/README.md

 For a short tutorial on how to use OmniAuth in your Rails application, visit [this tutsplus.com tutorial](http://net.tutsplus.com/tutorials/ruby/how-to-use-omniauth-to-authenticate-your-users/).

 (The above adapted from [omniauth-fitbit](https://github.com/tkgospodinov/omniauth-fitbit))

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/omniauth-nokia.

 ## Original License